 Women’s health has come a long way since the Women’s Health Movement in the 1960s and 1970s.
 Since then, the attention, resources and quality of care for women have all greatly improved — and continue to do so.
 Today, we have women’s clinics, dedicated women’s health specialists, like gynecologists and resources created with women’s health as their core focus.

-As they say, knowledge is power.
-Here, you can dive into different topics with all sorts of information that empower you to be in charge of your health journey as a woman, at any age.
+Here, you can dive into different topics with information that may help empower you to be in charge of your health journey as a woman, at any age.

 For many women, having control over when they choose to have children is an important part of their overall health.
-In today’s market, women have quite a few options when it comes to birth control methods.
+And today, women have quite a few options when it comes to birth control methods.
 Each one comes with a list of pros and cons — including possible side effects.
 Having a conversation with your doctor about your health, family history, future plans and personal preference can help you decide which method may be best for you and your lifestyle.